 This is just the tip of the iceberg of what you’ll find in the pages of this book.
 It really is one of the most powerful resources available for anyone living, or considering, a dairy-free lifestyle.

-Besides turning this beautifully orange easy vegan cheese sauce into a creamy, delicious, dairy free mac and cheese, we also tried it over steamed broccoli.
+Besides turning this beautifully orange easy vegan cheese sauce into a creamy, delicious, dairy free mac and cheese (which is similar, but slightly different than my vegan butternut squash mac and cheese), we also tried it over steamed broccoli.

 I also think it would be fantastic over baked or roasted potatoes or as a dip for tortilla chips!